abagciphys/JRAF.jl/README.md

 See "gaux_p12_bsrep.jl", "gaux_p123_bsrep.jl", "gaux_p123_rec.jl" and "cgaux_p123_num.jl" files finally for the details on the analytical and numerical evaluation through "Cuba" multidimensional numerical integration library for relativistic molecular auxiliary functions, respectively.
 The numerical integration approximation is just for comparison.
 Highly accurate calculation is possible for now only via the analytical method.

-For now, in the JRAF package we focused on computation of the non-relativsitic two-center one-electron overlap, nuclear attraction and kinetic energy integrals over the real spherical harmonics.
+In the JRAF package we focused on computation of the non-relativsitic two-center one-electron overlap, nuclear attraction and kinetic energy integrals over the real spherical harmonics at the present.
 The details are in "sto_mol_integ_one_elect.jl". file.

 The JRAF package will be updated periodically.